masaori335/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

       The number of span blocks in use by stripes.

-   .. member:: unsigned int num_diskvol_blks
+   .. member:: unsigned int num_disk_stripe_blks

       The number of span blocks.

    .. member:: uint64_t num_blocks

-      The number of volume blocks in the span.
+      The number of stripe blocks in the span.

-   .. member:: DiskStripeBlock vol_info[1]
+   .. member:: DiskStripeBlock stripe_info[1]

       A flexible array.
-The actual length of this array is :code:`num_diskvol_blks` and each element describes a span block.
+The actual length of this array is :code:`num_disk_stripe_blks` and each element describes a span block.

 .. class:: DiskStripeBlock